These slow roasted pumpkin seeds are golden brown, crunchy, and delicious. Don’t toss them — they just might be your new favorite part of pumpkins!

 - Lower the heat of the oven to 200°F and keep the door of the oven ajar (this allows the steamy air to escape and helps crisp up the seeds).

-- Bake the pumpkin seeds for about an hour, giving them a stir every 15 or so minutes.
+- Bake the pumpkin seeds for about an hour, giving them a stir every 15 minutes or so.
 Remove the seeds from the oven and let them cool at room temperature.
 Enjoy!

 Roasted pumpkin seeds are my go-to snack in the fall and this recipe is easily my new favorite!
 Quick, easy and delicious; going to enjoy these all season long!